Philip John Brooks

-Philip John Brooks, who also performs as Philp Brooks, is an English folk and rock musician.
-They grew up in Fleetwood, Lancashire, England, but now lives in the United States.
-They sing, play guitar, and write folk music in both American and British styles.
-They have produced four solo albums, Fishermen of Fleetwood about their experiences growing up in a fishing town, A Different Place, A Different Time and Canyon Road about the Southwestern United States and its colorful history and current events, and Dancing Through Time.
-They currently play in their home state of Georgia and regularly tours the southwest, particularly New Mexico, Colorado, and Texas.
+Philip John Brooks, who also performs as Philip Brooks, is an English folk and rock musician.
+He grew up in Fleetwood, Lancashire, England, but now lives in the United States.
+He sings, plays guitar, and writes folk music in both American and British styles.
+He has produced four solo albums, Fishermen of Fleetwood about his experiences growing up in a fishing town, A Different Place, A Different Time and Canyon Road about the Southwestern United States and its colorful history and current events, and Dancing Through Time.
+He currently plays in his home state of Georgia and regularly tours the southwest, particularly New Mexico, Colorado, and Texas.